Course - Digital Communication - TTT4130

 Learning outcome

 Knowledge: The candidate has: - understanding of digitally modulated signals and their properties, - deep understanding of the detection principles for digital signals, - good understanding of error behavior and performance of digital receivers - understanding of central abstraction methods and models used to describe digital transmission methods - good overview of performance limits.
-Skills: The candidate can: - construct or parametrize digital transmitters and corresponding receivers, - characterize the central qualities and performance of digital transmission through simulation and analysis, - find tradeoffs between energy, bandwidth, and error rate, - evaluate performance limits, and - execute simulations and real-life communication experiments using experimental radio units.
+Skills: The candidate can: - design and parametrize digital transmitters and corresponding receivers, - characterize the central qualities and performance of digital transmission through simulation and analysis, - find tradeoffs between energy, bandwidth, and error rate, - evaluate performance limits, and - evaluate system performance with simulations.

 Learning methods and activities